-- 8.1 Packing-Each handicraft item shall be packed in polythene bags/cartons (not air-sealed).
-These in turn are arranged in cardboard or wooden boxes with wood-wool, wood-shavings or paper cuttings in an orderly manner such that no movement is possible.
+- 8. 1 Packing Each handicraft item shall be packed in polythene bags/paper bags/cartons (not air sealed).
+These in turn are arranged in cardboard or wooden boxes with dry wood wool, dry wood shavings or paper cuttings in an orderly manner, such that no movement is possible.

-- 8.2 Marking-Each box shall be legibly and indelibly marked with the following:
+- 8. 2 Marking Each box shall be legibly and indelibly marked with the following:-

 - (i) Description of goods.

-- (ii) Name of Manufacturer/exporter.
+- (ii) Name of manufacturer/exporter.

 - (iii) Country of origin.